 Santa what art thou?

 So where does that leave us?
-Santa Claus’ mother appears to be a horrible horned monster, who’s got nothing better to do but slitting children’s bellies and putting stones in them.
-This is clearly a newer folklore based source of the Santa tradition, since his alleged great-grandfather is the thundergod Thor himself, from which Santa inherited his transportation vehicle and maybe also the chimney climbing trick.
-Then there is a bishop from Asia who bequeathed his name and the colour red to Santa, but apart from that seems somewhat unrelated to the whole “family”, and the rest of his outfit Santa borrowed from a washed down version of his great-grandfather now known by many names.
+Santa Claus’ “grandmother” appears to be a horrible horned monster, who’s got nothing better to do but slitting children’s bellies and putting stones in them.
+This is clearly a newer folklore based source of the Santa tradition, since his alleged great-grandfather is the thundergod Thor himself, from which Santa inherited his transportation vehicle, the colour red, and also the chimney climbing trick.
+Then there is a bishop from Asia who bequeathed his name and the colour red (again) to Santa, but apart from that seems somewhat unrelated to the whole “family”, and the rest of his outfit Santa borrowed from a washed down version of his great-grandfather now known by many names.

-Based on the washed down younger versions of Proto-Santa, some fundamendalist Christians are claiming that Santa is actually Satan or has satanic roots.
-Arguably on many old pictures of Proto-Santas like Hans Trapp, Knecht Ruprecht, Pelznickel and others, one can spot quite a few of Satan’s traits indeed.
-However, this might just as well be the fruits of many attempts by the church to satanise and then prohibit the celebration of the old man with the beard around yuletide.
+Based on the washed down versions of Proto-Santa, some fundamendalist Christians are claiming that Santa is actually Satan or has satanic roots.
+Arguably on many old pictures of Proto-Santas like Hans Trapp, Knecht Ruprecht, Pelznickel and others, one can spot quite a few of Satan’s traits indeed (horns, hooves, glowing eyes, goat-like appearance, soot).
+However, this might just as well be the fruits of many attempts by the church itself to initially satanise and then prohibit the pagan celebration of the old man with the beard around yuletide.
+And after ever so many failed attempts just making the whole damn thing part of Christianity by converting the pagan part into Satan and pairing it conveniently with a Christian Saint to control the “evil”.